spantaleev/matrix-docker-ansible-deploy/docs/prerequisites.md

 To install Matrix services using this Ansible playbook, you need to prepare several requirements both on your local computer (where you will run the playbook to configure the server) and the server (where the playbook will install the Matrix services for you). **These requirements need to be set up manually** before proceeding to the next step.

+We will be using `example.com` as the domain in the following instruction.
+Please remember to replace it with your own domain before running any commands.

 ## Your local computer

 - [Ansible](http://ansible.com/) program.
 It's used to run this playbook and configures your server for you.
 Take a look at [our guide about Ansible](ansible.md) for more information, as well as [version requirements](ansible.md#supported-ansible-versions) and alternative ways to run Ansible.